Advanced Display Board Design and Tips

 Beware of Shadowing

 - If you use a separate title board at the top of your display, do not mount it out more than a few centimeters from the back of your board.
 Title boards mounted too far forward will cast a shadow on the main board, making it hard to read.
-If you want to use a title board, Elmer's makes a display board header card that is easy to mount at just the right distance.
+If you want to use a title board, try a ready-made header card.
+They are easy to mount and will not cast shadows.

 The title on this display board casts a shadow on the main information, making it hard to read.